Director of Education and Lifelong Learning

 Assistant 1st – 2nd Grade Teacher

 Hi.
 My name is Hannah Roberts.
 I am looking forward to a new year at Chadash with Linda Poole.
-We always have fun in our classroom.
-I am also part time staff at Stark District Public Library as a shelver at North branch, and I also work for Gentlebrook making crafts for their store.
-I am a Walsh graduate.
-I love horses, and I am on a team at Pegasus Farm.
-We do vaulting, which is gymnastics on horses.
-The reason that I work for Chadash is that I love kids!
+We always have fun in our classroom, and I love working with the kids.
+I work for Louisville Public Library.
+I volunteer at the Canton Player’s Guild where I pass out programs.
+I love horses, and I am on an equestrian vaulting team at Pegasus Farm.

 3rd – 5th Grade Teacher